AribelGuzman/Amazon-Cloud-Practitioner/README.md

 # Amazon-Cloud-Practitioner
-Resume custom made for certification.
-My notes for notion.
+Custom resume made for certification.
+My notes in Notion.